lulujordanna/data-structures/final/README.md

 ```

 #### The Visual Representation
-The visual representation is a clean, blog style interface which has a dropdown menu to filter by the three final projects of Data Structures; AA Meetings, Process Blog and Temperature Sensor.
+The visual representation is a clean, blog style interface which has a dropdown menu to filter by the three final projects of the Data Structures class; AA Meetings, Process Blog and Temperature Sensor.

 ![Image of Process Blog](https://github.com/lulujordanna/data-structures/blob/master/final/images/process1.jpg)
 ![Image of Process Blog](https://github.com/lulujordanna/data-structures/blob/master/final/images/process2.jpg)

-#### Connecting to the Endpoints
 Connecting the endpoints to the visual representation was multi-faceted.
-In the html portion of the document, I had to declare that the form become a POST form in order to connect to the app.post portion of the application.
-Then in the script tag, I re-named the handlebars variables in order to work with the queried data.
+In the html portion of the document, I had to declare that the form become a POST form in order to connect this to the app.post portion of the application.
+Then in the script tag, I re-named the handlebars variables to use the queried data.
 I then created a table which would hold the entries data.
 Each table row has a specific part of the entries to create a column effect.
 To account of the semi-structured architecture not all of the posts have photos.
 In order to add them to the specified posts, I have created an if statement.
-Using JQuery, I load my entries into the #myEntries div.
+Using JQuery, I loaded my entries into the #myEntries div.
 Finally the document.GetElementById is ensuring that the category selected in the drop down, remains the visible after you have clicked the submit button.

 ``` html
    <div class="dropdown">